MPLS Segment Routing, Part 1: The Theory (Beginner’s Guide)

 All of this post so far has focused on using MPLS labels to create your segment-routed paths.
 However, there are other options available.

+One such example is SRv6, which uses a stack of IPv6 addresses to route the traffic.
 This stack of addresses is contained in a special header called the SRH – the Segment Routing Header.

-Personally, I recommend studying SR-MPLS first, because there’s so many new features and services to know about in segment routing.
-As you study it, you’ll learn new terms like flex algo, BGP classful transport, the BGP color community, TI-LFA, and more.
 Don’t worry if you don’t know what any of those terms mean yet – you will in time.
 The point is that there’s a lot to learn, and you’ll give yourself an advantage by learning them using the MPLS data plane you’re familiar with.

 Then, once you’ve learned those concepts, it won’t be too hard to learn them with stacks of IPv6 addresses instead of stacks of MPLS labels.